react-image-crop vs react-avatar-editor vs react-avatar

 • react-image-crop:

-Opt for react-image-crop if your primary focus is on cropping images with a user-friendly interface.
-This library is great for applications that require precise cropping functionality, allowing users to select and adjust the crop area easily.
+Opt for react-image-crop if your primary focus is on cropping images with adjustable aspect ratios.
+It is perfect for applications that need a flexible and user-friendly cropping interface without the need for extensive editing features.

 • react-avatar-editor: